Lightning-AI/lightning-Habana/docs/source/advanced.rst

     export HABANA_VISIBLE_MODULES="4,5,6,7"

-In addition to setting `HABANA_VISIBLE_MODULES`, also set a unqiue `MASTER_PORT` as environment variable for each tenant instance.
+In addition to setting `HABANA_VISIBLE_MODULES`, also set a unique `MASTER_PORT` as environment variable for each tenant instance.

 Please refer to `Multiple Workloads on a Single Docker <https://docs.habana.ai/en/latest/PyTorch/PT_Multiple_Tenants_on_HPU/Multiple_Workloads_Single_Docker.html>`_